SNIP: Bridging Mathematical Symbolic and Numeric Realms with Unified Pre-training: Using for Symbolic Regression

-Fig.~\ref{fig:srbenchpareto} illustrates \modelname's performance against the recent end-to-end (E2E) transformer SR model \citep{Kamienny-E2E-symbolic-NIPS-2022} and all the SRBench baselines.
+\textbf{Results.} Fig.~\ref{fig:srbenchpareto} illustrates \modelname's performance against the recent end-to-end (E2E) transformer SR model \citep{Kamienny-E2E-symbolic-NIPS-2022} and all the SRBench baselines.
 The Pareto plots exhibit rankings for \textit{Fitting Accuracy} against \textit{Model Complexity}.
-The model's accuracy is evaluated using $R^2$ and its complexity is evaluated as the number of nodes in the expression tree of the generated equation $\tilde{f}$~\citep{SRBench-Cava-NeurIPS-2021}.
+The model's accuracy is evaluated using $R^2$ and its complexity is evaluated as the number of nodes in the expression tree of the generated equation~\citep{SRBench-Cava-NeurIPS-2021}.
 Here, \modelname shows a strong accuracy-complexity balance, placing on the first Pareto-front across all datasets.
+On \textbf{\textit{Strogatz}} datasets, \modelname demonstrates top-tier accuracy of $0.928$, outperforming all the leading baselines.
+For \textbf{\textit{Black-box}} datasets, \modelname again shows competitive accuracy while achieving lower complexity ($47.52$) than the competitive Operon baseline ($64.95$).
+On \textbf{\textit{Feynman}} datasets, \modelname locates the Pareto frontier, offering better complexity than Operon ($31.63$ vs. $69.87$) and better accuracy than AIFeynman ($0.882$ vs. $0.798$) baselines.
 More detailed results on the SRBench datasets can be found in App.~\ref{sec:app-sr}.

-\textbf{\textit{Strogatz}:} In Fig.~\ref{fig:srbenchpareto}(a), \modelname, GP-GOMEA, and AIFeynman stand out as the top SR methods for accuracy-complexity balance. \modelname has the best fitting $R^2>0.99$ at $0.928$, surpassing GP-GOMEA's $0.857$ and AIFeynman's $0.357$.
-In complexity, AIFeynman leads with an average of $27.77$, followed by \modelname's $29.85$ and GP-GOMEA's $36.428$.
-Notably, \modelname also outperforms the SR transformer model (referred to as E2E on the third Pareto front) in both metrics, while E2E scores a fitting of $0.357$ and complexity of $40.14$.